 Located near Baltimore are a wide range of natural bottom features, including ancient shellfish beds, shoals, lumps, and other structures that attract fish, crabs, and other marine life.

-Popular fishing areas include Tea Kettle Shoals, Tolchester Lump, Gales Lumps, Hodges Bar, Man O’ War Shoals, 6 foot knoll, 7 foot knoll, 9 foot knoll, Belvidere Shoal, Snake Reef, Swan Point Bar, the Dumping Ground, and others.
+Popular fishing areas include Tea Kettle Shoals, Tolchester Lumps, Gales Lumps, Hodges Bar, Man O’ War Shoals, 6 foot knoll, 7 foot knoll, 9 foot knoll, Belvedere Shoals, Snake Reef, Swan Point Bar, the Dumping Ground, and others.

 Near Baltimore are several areas where natural rock formations protrude from the water.
 The White Rocks near the mouth of the Patapsco River have been well known to mariners for centuries.